LoyaltyNZ/alchemy-framework/README.md

 }
 ```

-Sending requests to another service can either be done directly to a `service` by providing a the name of the service queue, or to a `resource` via the resource exchange that will use the `path` contained within the request to create the routing key.
+Alchemy allows a service to send a `request`, which requires a response, and to send a `message`, which does not require a response.

-Additionally, Alchemy allows a service to send a `request`, which requires a response, and to send a `message`, which does not require a response.
+Sending requests to another service can either be done directly to a `service` by providing the name of the service queue, or to a `resource` via the resource exchange that will use the `path` contained within the request to create the routing key.

-These options create the four functions:
+This leads to four options driven through four functions:

 1. `send_message_to_service(service_name, message)`: send a message to a service and not require a response
 2. `send_message_to_resource(message)`: send a message to a resource and not require a response